Living in Vancouver

 One of the most livable.

-Throughout the city you will find stores, restaurants and places of worship that represent all kinds of different communities, with frequent events that celebrate these cultures.
+In addition, throughout the city, you will find stores, restaurants and places of worship that represent all kinds of different communities, with frequent events that celebrate these cultures.

 What’s there to do in Vancouver

-BC is legendary for its natural beauty, and living in Vancouver puts you in easy reach of it all.
-Some favourite outdoor activities mountain biking, sea kayaking, hiking, whale-watching and beach volleyball.
-In Vancouver metro area, you’ll find 220 city parks, 120 skate parks, dozens of beaches and 350 kilometers of seawall paths to explore.
+British Columbia is legendary for its natural beauty, and Vancouver puts you in easy reach of it all.
+Some favourite outdoor activities are mountain biking, sea kayaking, hiking, whale-watching and beach volleyball.
+Besides, in Metro Vancouver, you’ll find 220 city parks, 120 skate parks, dozens of beaches and 350 kilometres of seawall paths to explore.

 Take advantage of urban life.

 Of course, Vancouver isn’t just mountains and oceans.
-No matter where you are, great cafés, eclectic shops and high end retailers are never more than a few minutes away.
+No matter where you are, great cafés, eclectic shops and high-end retailers are never more than a few minutes away with the quick service of Vancouver public transit.
 Head to Robson Street for big global brands, or Main Street for vintage finds.
-Gastown, Granville Street and Yaletown are all packed with late-night restaurants, bars and music.
+In addition, Gastown, Granville Street and Yaletown are all packed with late-night restaurants, bars and music.

 Enjoy winter at the top of the mountain.

 Although it rarely snows in Vancouver itself, our three local mountains put snow within easy reach during the winter months.
-Skiing, snowboarding, tobogganing and snow-shoeing are all popular—or you can just grab some hot chocolate and take-in the view high above the city.
+Therefore, skiing, snowboarding, tobogganing and snowshoeing are all popular.
+Also, you can just grab some hot chocolate and take in the view high above the city.

 Get a taste of west- coast culture.